Junior's Farm: Subsequent releases

-"Junior's Farm" was later released on the McCartney/Wings compilation Wings Greatest in 1978, the US version of All the Best! in 1987 and the deluxe edition of Pure McCartney in 2016.
+"Junior's Farm" was later released on the McCartney/Wings compilation Wings Greatest in 1978, the US version of All the Best! in 1987 and the deluxe editions of Pure McCartney in 2016 and Wings in 2025.
 The three-minute radio edit of the song was included on the 2001 compilation Wingspan: Hits and History.
 Along with its B-side (the country-flavoured "Sally G"), "Junior's Farm" was remastered for inclusion on the Hear-Music version of Venus and Mars released in November 2014.

+It was also included on The 7" Singles Box in 2022.